Author: Spencer Case

 Armed with that knowledge, we can infer that particular pieces of testimony are likely to be true without positing testimony as a basic source of knowledge.
 Variations of this line of response have been convincingly developed by Paul Faulkner (Faulkner 2011, 32-39), Elizabeth Fricker (Fricker 1994, pp. 125-161), and David Lyons (Lyons 1997, 171) among others.

 Such replies serve to blunt the main offensive of the non-reductive theory, but at a cost.
 Once friends of the reductive theory endorse a norm of accepting what we are told, they are in less of a position to distance themselves from their rivals’ theory on the grounds that it sanctions gullibility.
 Neutralizing the observation argument does not win the game, it only resets the board.
-The reductive theorist plays white; his one-tempo starting advantage is the appeal to simplicity.
+The reductive theorist’s starting advantage is the appeal to simplicity.
 Given the strength of both sides’ arguments, the game will probably continue for some time.

 About the Author

-Spencer is currently pursuing a doctorate in philosophy at University of Colorado at Boulder.
+Spencer has a Ph.D. in in philosophy from the University of Colorado at Boulder.
 Previously, he served as a public affairs specialist for the U.S. Army in both the Iraq and Afghanistan wars.
 He also spent nine months in Egypt as a Fulbright Student Grant recipient to study Islamic philosophy.
 His main interests are ethics, meta-ethics, and comparative philosophy. http://colorado.academia.edu/SpencerCase